lusan23/study-log/README.md

 # Study Log

  A repo for tracking my study journey!
+ Obs.: All the code in this repository was made with the porpuse of enduring conceps of DSA in my long term memory by practice only.
 #### Current task: Implement a Tree

 * [Data Structures and Algorithms](https://github.com/lusan23/study-log/tree/master/data_structs)